unlight/asmt-javascript-questions/README.md

 - Imagine you need to choose library or framework for your new project.
 Which criterias will you use to make decision?
   - What are you actions when you need to decide between two libraries that you’ll use in your project?
 - Imagine you write your own custom framework for project needs.
 Could you please compare your framework with anyone, you're familiar with (AngularJS, Backbone, etc).
 Do you adree that developing custom framework might be efficient than using existing one and why?
-- How to improve performance of react components?
-- What is Pure Component in react?
-- Redux principles: What is pure function?
-Where it came from (what paradigm)?
-- How "reselect library" improves performance?
-How do you measure perf?
-When reselect optimizations not working?
-- What is main difference between Redux and Facebook Flux library?
 - What better in your opinion - one-way or two-way data binding, why?
 What is better to use (prefer) in Angular?
 - What performance optimization techniques do you know in AngularJS?
 - Describe lifecycle of directive in AngularJS?